Our focus on unmet medical needs

 Acute Neuronal Injury

-Acute Neuronal Injuries such as traumatic vision injury, traumatic brain injury, and ischemic stroke require a prompt and high level of care.
-Often it requires emergency department visits and neurocritical care.
+Acute Neuronal Injuries such as traumatic vision injury and brain injury require a prompt and high level of care.
+It may cause blindness and neurologic deficit.
 We develop therapies that target to protect neuronal networks by and improve cell survivals from acute damage to improve patient outcomes.

 • Approximately 55 million eye injuries occur annually around the globe, with 750,000 requiring hospitalizations.
 In the United States, there are an estimated 2.0 to 2.4 million cases of eye injury every year, resulting in nearly 1 million individuals experiencing injury-induced visual impairment.
 Moreover, Traumatic brain injury also causes visual impairment in 75% of patients.